rocky/x-python/README.rst

    INFO:xpython.vm:       @ 18: RETURN_VALUE (None)

-Option ``-c`` is the same as Python's flag (program passed in as string) and ``-v`` is also analogus Python's flag.
+Option ``-c`` is the same as Python's flag (program passed in as string) and ``-v`` is also analogous Python's flag.
 Here, it shows the bytecode instructions run.

 Note that the disassembly above in the dynamic trace above gives a